-Console Access is an important topic for networking student, so in this lesson, I am going to explain console access to Cisco devices.
+Console Access is an important topic for networking students, so in this lesson, I am going to explain console access to Cisco devices.
 All Cisco router and switches have a console port also known as the management interface.
 It is used to connect a computer directly to a router or switch and manage the router or switch.
 The console port is also used for initial configuration.

 Normally router console port is an RJ45 port.
-Rollover cable is used to connect the Serial/COM port of the computer to the router or switch console port.
+A Rollover cable is used to connect the Serial/COM port of the computer to the router or switch console port.
 It has to type RJ-45 to DB9 Console access cable and RJ-45 to RJ-45 Console access cable.

 The cable is used to connect the serial port of the host and the console port on the device.
 The majority of computers and notebooks are now manufactured without built-in serial ports.

 If the host is using a computer without a serial port then the USB port can be used to establish a console access connection.
 For this purpose, a USB-to-RS-232 compatible serial port adapter is required when using the USB port.